pyswmm/Stormwater-Management-Model/README.md

 Everyone is welcome to contribute to this project.

-See [CONTRIBUTING.md](https://github.com/OpenWaterAnalytics/Stormwater-Management-Model/blob/develop/.github/CONTRIBUTING.md) for insructions on setting your development environment.
+See [CONTRIBUTING.md](https://github.com/OpenWaterAnalytics/Stormwater-Management-Model/blob/develop/.github/CONTRIBUTING.md) for instructions on setting your development environment.

 # Regression Testing